tamdaz/crygen/README.md

 puts class_person.generate
 ```

-Once the code is generated, the code will look like this :
+Once the code is generated, the code will look like this:

 ```crystal
 # This is a class called Person.